tekbasse/mad-lab-lib/README.md

 Mad-Lab-lib is open source and published under the GNU General Public License

-A local copy is available at LICENSE.html
+A local copy is available at LICENSE.txt

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by